MSRI provides a number of services to support women in the mathematical sciences.

 Additional support is provided to those Academic Sponsoring Institutions that nominate women students to attend.
 For full-level academic sponsors, MSRI provides support for two students per summer; a third student will be supported if at least one nominee is a women or is a U.S. citizen/Permanent Resident from a group that is underrepresented in the mathematical sciences (URM).
 MSRI will support four students from a full-level academic sponsor if at least one nominee is a woman and at least one other nominee qualifies as URM.

-Beginning in academic year 2020-21, the Marie Vitulli Graduate Fellowship for Women Graduate Students will support one advanced graduate student in mathematics, per academic year, to attend an MSRI program with her advisor.
+Beginning in academic year 2020-21, the Marie A. Vitulli Graduate Fellowship for Women Graduate Students will support one advanced graduate student in mathematics, per academic year, to attend an MSRI program with her advisor.

 MSRI Advisory Committees